antoninodarpa/Esecizi_JavaScript/README.md

 # Destructuring

-Use the destructuring to make the check of the age easier.
-Try modifying the parameter of the isAdult function.
+The destructuring returns undefined for the properties: name, surname and old.
+Try fixing the code without changing the any of the object properties in the constant { id, name, surname, old }.